BellaNasirudin/py21cmmc/README.rst

 .. end-badges

-A set of python bindings for 21cmFAST allowing native Python plugins for 21cmMC
+A set of python bindings for 21cmFAST allowing native Python plugins for 21cmMC.

+Note: this package has just started.
+Don't try to use it yet.

 * Free software: MIT license